babyloniaapp/docs/logs.md

 ---

 10.05.22 - The the 3D globe is now final, optimized and our team managed to reduce the size to half, with 60% less triangles.
 It is crisp and lighter now. \
-10.05.22 - The UI of Pool page under development.
+10.05.22 - The UI of Pool page is under development.
 Today we will push for another update.

 ---